Introduction to Search Analytics | Yext Hitchhikers Platform

 The Analytics of Search

-With landing pages, site search, reviews, listings, and your own knowledge graph, there is a lot to be measured.
+With landing pages, site search, reviews, listings, and information stored in Content, there is a lot to be measured.
 The Hitchhikers program is built to give you the tools you need to create amazing search experiences and the tools you need to measure the success of those experiences.

 In a world of continuous optimization, your business goals and consumer expectations are going to change over time.
 With the right strategy and analytics tools in place, your business will be positioned for long term success and customer satisfaction.